 So you’re warming up some sausages and notice that your mustard is months past the date on the label.
-No wonder since it’s there for longer than you can remember.
+No wonder since it’s been there for longer than you can remember.
 Yup, you’re not the only person who stores a half-open jar of mustard for months on end.
 But the question that brought you here is: does mustard go bad?

 Even though mustard is a popular condiment, there are many questions about it online.
 Some people wonder whether it can possibly spoil, others aren’t sure if it needs refrigerating after opening.

 How To Store Mustard

 You should store mustard similarly to how you store mayo.
 That means it should sit in a cool and dark place, away from sources of heat and sunlight.
 You can store an unopened jar or bottle at room temperature, which means a pantry or a kitchen cabinet are the top choices.